 typical Indian urinals, I don't think I showed you a photo of one before so here's a gratuitous photo.

-etc., and kind of bears out the story that in Colonial times and even in Indian times up until Indira Gandhi put a stop to it, the Maharajas lived a very affluent, globe-trotting lifestyle.
+kind of bears out the story that in Colonial times and even in Indian times up until Indira Gandhi put a stop to it, the Maharajas lived a very affluent, globe-trotting lifestyle.
 The Fort was like a rabbit warren and I only wandered around about half of it before worrying I wasn’t going to be able to find my way back to the tour in time.
 It also has an “underground” escape tunnel (I think much of it is just bricked in on one side and dug into the hill on the other side) large enough to take horses through.
 We saw other things too but I forget them all.

 The worst thing about Jaipur is the touts.
 People - foreign tourists and Indians - come to Jaipur for shopping.
 Rajasthan is the place to get silver jewellery and all sorts of handicrafts.
 There’s heaps of shops, selling all sorts of good stuff cheap, but the downside is they try every trick to get you into their shop.
-I found one “temple” that turned out to be a very colonial-looking, un-temple-ish, building, with a “priest” who was keen to tell me a few basic facts about Ganesh
+I found one “temple” that turned out to be a very colonial-looking, un-temple-ish, building, with a “priest” who was keen to tell me a few basic facts about Ganesh and then

-and then take me to their “showroom” selling handiwork supposedly made by widows whom the “temple” looked after.
+take me to their “showroom” selling handiwork supposedly made by widows whom the “temple” looked after.
 I also had one guy who insisted he just wanted to chat and practise his English, and after wasting about an hour with him realised that what he was trying to do was get me to import silver into Australia for him.
 I didn’t hang around long enough to work out exactly what the scam was, perhaps it’s like with carpets from Turkey, where they get around Australian import tariffs by getting various people to each import the two carpets allowed tax-free as personal items, which they then collect from the helpful Australians and sell in their Australian shop; or maybe their story, like in Thailand, where they’d then try to rip you off by selling you jewellery for more than it would cost in Australia.

 The buildings are overrun with monkeys.
 I hear that this is worse in other parts of Rajasthan.
 This is because monkeys are sacred because of the god Hanuman.
 This impunity leads to them becoming more and more bold, with, I hear, them sometimes even raiding people’s houses for food.
-Some places have dogs or wire
+Some places have dogs or wire mesh to

 Jaipur - old city